bernardphh/500px-APIless/README.md

 **DISCLAIMER:**

 As in any web scraping, a change in page structure may break one or more options.
 Hopefully we can adapt when it happens.
-(500px certainly did not make it easy by randomizing class names)

-This project is created for fun and for gaining personal experience with python and web scraping.
+As stated earlier, this project is created for fun and for gaining personal experience with python and web scraping.

 **The owner assumes no responsibility**.

-Even though some limits have been set, and some processes have been intentionally slowed down to make it look more human, abusing or over-usage may result in your account being banned. **Use this at your own risk**.
+Even though some limits have been set, and some processes have been intentionally slowed down to make it look more human, abusing or over-usage may result in your account being banned.

+**Use this at your own risk**.